Article I, Organization:

 Section 2.
 Funds from the investment of the Education Fund may be utilized to provide a scholarship for deserving full-time or part-time students enrolled in a forensic science or a related science program at an accredited institution of higher education located within the region served by the Corporation in accordance with the following rules and guidelines:

-c.
-That the Nominations be solicited through the NEAFS Newsletter in the last and first issues of each calendar year.
-That an announcement of the scholarship award and the specific criteria necessary for the scholarship application will be published in each of those Newsletters.
-Nominations shall be solicited by informational mailings to Colleges and Universities within the region served by the Corporation.
-The solicitation period and application deadline date for this award will be determined by the Awards Committee (Art.
-VIII, Sec 1) with the approval of the Board of Directors.
+- That the Scholarship Nominations will be solicited through the NEAFS Newsletter and/or by informational mailings to Colleges and Universities within the region served by the Corporation.
+The solicitation period and application deadline date for this award will be determined by the Awards Committee (Artical VIII, Section 1) with the approval of the Board of Directors.

 Article XVII, Bonds: